eyereasoner/eye/reasoning/arcus/turing/README.md

-# 🧠 Turing Machine in eyelet
+# 🧠 Turing Machine in arcus

-This eyelet reasoning program simulates a **Turing machine** using RDF Turtle and N3 Logic.
+This arcus reasoning program simulates a **Turing machine** using RDF Turtle and N3 Logic.
 It is a demonstration of **Turing completeness**, adapted from the [Prolog-based proof of Turing completeness](https://en.wikipedia.org/wiki/Prolog#Turing_completeness).

 The machine encoded here performs **binary increment** — adding 1 to a binary number.